RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/marketing-for-your-club-video.md

 Organizations like ACM, Robotics, and Girls Who Code.

-- Your org is different because you're focused on building amazing things with code that impact others
+- Your org is different because you're focused on building amazing things with code that impacts others
-- Participating in these two orgs are not mutually exclusive, realize that these other orgs are really cool as well
+- Participating in these two organizations is not mutually exclusive, realize that these other organizations are really cool as well
 - Inclusive of all skill levels and genders at Hack Club — we'll teach you how to code from 0 experience
-- Over 300 clubs world wide and more than 4000 members
+- Over 300 clubs worldwide and more than 4000 members
 - Run amazing events like free coding competitions called hackathons

-### Competitive orgs
+### Competitive organizations

 - Not mutually exclusive
 - You get to pursue things for your own sake